Top Reasons To Be Living In Arizona – Tucson Any Way

 12 – The Sonoran Hot Dog.
 Created in Tucson, this special culinary treat is unique to Arizona.
 This hot dog wrapped in bacon and served in a crusty white bun.
 Layer on the pinto beans, chopped tomatoes, onions, jalapenos, mustard and mayo.
 Now, you’ve gone Sonoran.

 Is living in Arizona right for you?
 Well, as with many things, it is in the eye of the beholder.
-These 12 popular for living in Arizona are but a few of the endless list of things to do and things to see.
+Want more on why living in Arizona may be right for you?
+Find out more about Arizona – HERE!